newrelic/newrelic-prometheus-configurator/README.md

 it off in any specific job.

 ### Usage
-For further information checkout [the official documentation](https://docs.newrelic.com/docs/infrastructure/prometheus-integrations/install-configure-prometheus-agent/install-prometheus-agent/) and if you are migrating from nri-prometheus check the [migration guide](https://docs.newrelic.com/docs/infrastructure/prometheus-integrations/install-configure-prometheus-agent/migration-guide).
+For further information check out [the official documentation](https://docs.newrelic.com/docs/infrastructure/prometheus-integrations/install-configure-prometheus-agent/install-prometheus-agent/) and if you are migrating from nri-prometheus check the [migration guide](https://docs.newrelic.com/docs/infrastructure/prometheus-integrations/install-configure-prometheus-agent/migration-guide).

 Dashboard: